Belodri/Orbital-Mini-Sandbox/PDD.md

 public TickData LoadPreset(PresetData preset); // takes a preset data DTO and creates a new Simulation instance from it which replaces the current simulation instance;

 // Simulation Time
-public TickDataDto Tick(double timestamp); // ticks the simulation once
+public TickDataDto Tick(double deltaTime); // ticks the simulation once

 public void SetSimulationTime(double time); // sets the simulation time